 - Truck drivers are losing hours waiting to access terminal gates and distribution centers to return empty containers and chassis.

 - Terminal operators lose productivity because of congestion and face pressures from localities to reduce the number of idle trucks at their gates.

 - If there are few opportunities to load empty containers on the backhaul trip, an efficient repositioning system must be in place to ensure the overall productivity of the distribution system.
-Transloading is part of such a strategy as it frees maritime containers by moving loads into domestic containers.
-Therefore, there are fewer risks that shipping companies would impose surcharges because of imbalanced containerized flows.
+Transloading is part of such a strategy as it frees maritime containers by moving loads into domestic containers so that there are fewer risks that shipping companies will impose surcharges because of imbalanced containerized flows.

 - Develop an export market taking advantage of filling empty containers with new cargo, notably commodities.
-This can imply various strategies such as substitution from bulk to containers or the setting of consolidation centers enabling to regroup small cargo batches into container loads.
+This can imply various strategies such as substitution from bulk to containers or the setting up of consolidation centers enabling the regrouping of small cargo batches into container loads.
 This particularly benefits small companies and enables them to access new global markets.